hmfula/sbac/README.md

 docker push  <add-your-docker-registry-uername-here>/docker-demo

-docker images -a|grep demo  # Optiona: search for demo image.
+docker images -a|grep demo  # Optional: search for demo image.
 It should exist now (we just built it in the previous step)

 docker ps  -a|grep demo  # Optional: before running the conatiner check that there is no stopped container with name docker-demo